Scattering diagrams, theta functions, and refined tropical curve counts: Tropical curves and the main results

-\end{itemize} Two parameterized marked tropical curves $h_i:\Gamma_i\rar \?{\s{M}}_{\bb{R}}$, $i=1,2$, are isomorphic if there is a homeomorphism $\Phi:\Gamma_1\rar \Gamma_2$ respecting the weights and markings.
-A {\bf marked tropical curve} is an isomorphism class of parameterized marked tropical curves.
-A {\bf marked tropical disk} is defined in the same way, except that the balancing condition at $Q_{\out}$ is not required to hold.
-We will often drop the adjective ``marked.'' \end{dfn}
+\end{itemize} Two parameterized marked tropical curves $h_i:\Gamma_i\rar L_{\bb{R}}$, $i=1,2$, are isomorphic if there is a homeomorphism $\phi:\Gamma_1\rar \Gamma_2$ respecting the weights, markings, and maps $h_i$.
+A (rational) tropical curve is an isomorphism class of parameterized marked tropical curves.